openelections/dashboard/dashboard/docs/glossary.md

 Provisional ballots are for would-be voters who assert that they are registered but whose names cannot be found in the official list available at a polling place.
 The voter completes a written ballot, which is placed in a sealed envelope.
 The ballot is opened and counted only if the voter is subsequently found to be registered.

 ###### Race Type
 The possible types of elections: Primary, Runoff, General and Recall.
-Special elections are not included because special elections are one of these.
+Special primaries, generals and runoffs are often held outside of the normal election cycle when a seat becomes vacant (See "Special Election" for more details).

 ###### Race-wide Reporting Level
 Overall totals for a race, regardless of its geographical boundaries.